-- Masking is required for all participants (including accompanists), both indoors and outdoors at all times during instruction. - All members of the ensemble should be seated to face in the same direction (no semicircular or curved formations are to be used). - String Orchestra will use 9 foot spacing on the Gamble Auditorium stage, utilizing Blue tape markings on the floor.
-Each Blue X on the stage floor indicates the center of a string player chair (see Physical Distancing earlier). - Maximum of 16 individuals (conductor/coach plus 15 students) on Gamble Auditorium stage. - Indoor in-person rehearsal segments of no more than 30 consecutive minutes followed by ventilation time/room rest (see Air Flow, Ventilation and Room Rest above) prior to next rehearsal segment. - Other than keyboards, no one should share instruments, mouthpieces, or printed music with one another. - Students are responsible for cleaning of music stands, chairs, instruments, piano keyboards and other surfaces via disinfectant wipes before and after each rehearsal. - Students should make a sincere effort to leave extra belongings elsewhere when going to rehearsals.
+- Masking is required for all participants (including accompanists), both indoors and outdoors at all times during instruction. - All members of the ensemble should be seated to face in the same direction (no semi-circular or curved formations are to be used). - String Orchestra will use 9 foot spacing on the Gamble Auditorium stage, utilizing Blue tape markings on the floor.
+Each Blue X on the stage floor indicates the center of a string player chair (see Physical Distancing earlier).

+- Maximum of 16 individuals (conductor/coach plus 15 students) on Gamble Auditorium stage. - Indoor in-person rehearsal segments of no more than 30 consecutive minutes followed by ventilation time/room rest (see Air Flow, Ventilation and Room Rest above) prior to next rehearsal segment. - Other than keyboards, no one should share instruments.
+Mouthpieces and printed music must not be shared with one another. - Students are responsible for cleaning of music stands, chairs, instruments, piano keyboards and other surfaces via disinfectant wipes before and after each rehearsal. - Students should make a sincere effort to leave extra belongings elsewhere when going to rehearsals.
 Reduce the number of backpacks, coats, etc. that are brought into the rehearsal space.